 Shot put and discus rings are concrete.
 Chandler High School will provide all of the throwing implements to be used in the discus and shot put competition.
 These implements will be kept on a rack and will be available to warm up with.
 NO OTHER IMPLEMENT WILL BE USED IN COMPETITION.
 If you have a special implement you may call the prior to the meet to petition its usage.
 It will be weighed and left on the rack for the entire competition and any athlete may use it.

 POLE VAULT, HIGH JUMP, LONG JUMP AND TRIPLE JUMP

 The runways for long jump, triple jump, pole vault and high jump area are of all-weather surface, therefore all jumping events will require soft-soled shoes or track shoes with 1/4-inch spike or less.

 The javelin will be contested at the practice fields south of the swimming pool.
 The boys will throw at the venue closest to the pool, while the girls will throw from the field closest to Chandler Blvd.
 Each venue will have a grass runway.

-On Friday, Shot, Discus, Long and Triple jump will be given three attempts.
-With the Shot Put and Discus, throws two and three will be consecutive.
+On Friday, shot, discus, long and triple jump will be given three attempts.
+With the shot put and discus, throws two and three will be consecutive.
 On Saturday, during the seeded portion of the meet, athletes will be given four attempts.
 On Saturday evening during the Elite session, athletes will be given three attempts, and the top nine will qualify for finals where they will be given an additional three attempts.
-Marks will need to exceed the following: (Every athlete will receive at least one courtesy mark)
+Marks will need to exceed the hog lines listed that are posted on the meet website: (every athlete will receive at least one courtesy mark)

 On Friday night, the pole vault will increase nine (9) inches for the first three height raises.
-High Jump will increase by 3” for the first two increases.
+High jump will increase by 3 inches for the first two increases.
 Check time schedules for starting heights of the pole vault and high jump.